 Cholesterol - do you know your numbers?

 In contrast, low-density lipoproteins (LDL) carry cholesterol from the liver to our tissues, depositing it on our artery walls.
-This eventually leads to fatty plaques developing which block the blood vessels and increase the risk of cardiovascular disease and stroke.
+Too much LDL leads to fatty plaques developing, which block the blood vessels and increase the risk of cardiovascular disease and stroke.

 As well as diet and lifestyle, our cholesterol levels can also be affected by having certain conditions such as familial hypercholesterolemia and thyroid disease.

 Hormones produced by our thyroid gland play a major role in regulating the metabolism and aid in the breakdown of fats, including cholesterol.
 So, an underactive or overactive thyroid gland can affect the body’s ability to process cholesterol.

 Hypothyroidism can also lead to hypercholesterolemia, which is the increase of LDL cholesterol in the body.
 If you are experiencing symptoms of a thyroid-related condition, then a thyroid-related blood test can provide a simple way to check your thyroid function.

 It is possible to get your cholesterol back to a healthy level through healthy swaps.
 For instance, you can lower your cholesterol by making minor changes to your diet and lifestyle choices .